Out of all the African recipes I cook at home, Gizdodo has always been a family favorite!

 - Set it aside.

-- Deep fry the cooked gizzards in the same pot.
+- Deep fry the cooked gizzards in a pot until crispy.

-- Remove them from the oil and set the oil aside for later use.
+- Remove them from the oil and set the oil aside.

 - Place a pot on medium heat and pour some oil from deep frying.